krauseannelize/python-notes/3-Python-data-types.md

 ## Boolean

 **Boolean** can only have 1 of 2 values: `True` or `False`.
 This is used to represent logical conditions or decisions.
 Note that you will need to capitalize the first letter of true or false, otherwise it will return an error.
+You can convert any value to a boolean data type with the function `bool()`.

 ```python
 x = 10 > 5   # Returns True as 10 is larger than 5